larry-athey/boilermaker/README.md

 _**This project began on December 9, 2024 and does not yet have a first official release.**_

-This controller will run (1) a PWM controlled SCR board, or (2) a voltage controlled SCR board with a [PWM to voltage convertor module](https://www.amazon.com/dp/B0BG2G5FMX) in the middle, or (3) a [zero-crossing trigger solid state relay](https://www.amazon.com/dp/B08FR13GYR) utilizing a 0.20 Hz PWM _(my personal favorite)_.
+This controller will run (1) a PWM controlled SCR board, or (2) a voltage controlled SCR board with a [PWM to voltage convertor module](https://www.amazon.com/dp/B0BG2G5FMX) in the middle, or (3) a [zero-crossing trigger solid state relay](https://www.amazon.com/dp/B08FR13GYR) utilizing a 0.20 Hz PWM _(most reliable)_.